redox-os/website/content/news/nlnet-cap-nsmgr-cwd.md

 ### Relative Path (CWD)
 Previously, a relative path was always converted to an absolute path before begin processed.
-Because relibc stored the CWD as a string, all relative paths were converted to absolutes path by joining it to the CWD string.
+Because `relibc` stored the CWD as a string, all relative paths were converted to absolute paths by joining it to the CWD string.

 In this previous design, we had to reconstruct an absolute path every time a relative path was provided.
 This also made it challenging to apply restrictions, such as `O_RESOLVE_BENEATH`, to the CWD.

-Our goal is to solve these issues caused by path based management.
+Our goal is to solve these issues caused by path-based management.
-The key of this transition is the `openat` syscall.
+The key of this transition is the `openat` system call.

 ## Key Concept: `openat(dir_fd, path)`
-The `openat` system call opens a file, ralative to a directory fd.
+The `openat` system call opens a file, ralative to a directory file descriptor.
 In an unrestricted mode, this is just a convenience.
-However, If we limit the paths to be beneath that `dir_fd`, and restrict a program to use only `openat`, the `dir_fd` effectively becomes a Sandbox.
+However, If we limit the paths to be beneath that `dir_fd`, and restrict a program to use only `openat`, the `dir_fd` effectively becomes a sandbox.
 The program cannot see or access anything outside of that directory.

 ## Namespace Manager in Userspace
-Based on `openat`, we have introduced a Namespace Manager (`nsmgr`) in Userspace.
+Based on `openat`, we have introduced a Namespace Manager (`nsmgr`) in userspace.
-In this new design, `nsmgr` is a userspace scheme-type service, and sits between the application and the other schemes.
+In this new design, `nsmgr` is an userspace scheme-type service daemon, and sits between the application and other schemes.
-The namespace is represented as a file descriptor managed by redox-rt, rather than just an ID bound to the process.
+The namespace is represented as a file descriptor managed by `redox-rt`, rather than just an ID bound to the process.
 ```rust
 pub struct DynamicProcInfo {
     pub pgid: u32,